imacrayon/alpine-ajax/docs/examples/instant-search.md

 </table>
 ```

+Note that the search form targets the table's `<tbody>`, and that the input inside the form is listening for the `input` event.

-The input issues a `GET` request to `/contacts?search=` on the `input` event and sets the body of the table to be
-the resulting content.
+The input issues a `GET` request to `/contacts?search=` on the `input` event and sets the body of the table to be the resulting content.

-We add the `debounce` modifier to the trigger a delay sending the query until the user stops typing.
+We add the `debounce` modifier to the `input` event so that the AJAX request is only sent once the user stops typing.

-Since we use a `search` type input we will get an `x` in the input field to clear the input.
-To make this trigger a new `POST` we have to specify another trigger.
-We specify another trigger by using a comma to
+Since we use a `search` type input we will get an "x" in the input field to clear the input.
+To make this trigger a new `GET` request we also add a `search` listener.
-separate them.
-The `search` trigger will be run when the field is cleared but it also makes it possible to override
-the debounce delay by just pressing enter.

-We use `x-show="false"` on the form's submit button so that it gets hidden when JavaScript is loaded.
-This ensures
+We use `x-show="false"` on the form's submit button so that it is hidden when JavaScript is loaded.
+This ensures that the search form is still functional if JavaScript fails to load or is disabled.
-that search
-form is still functional if JavaScript fails to load or is disabled.

 <script>
   let database = function () {